ufal/public-license-selector/README.md

 <!-- TITLE/ -->

-# License Selector
+# Public License Selector

 <!-- /TITLE -->

 <!-- DESCRIPTION/ -->

-JQuery plugin for easy selection of various licenses
+JQuery plugin for easy selection of public licenses.
+Also, it is publicly licensed and available itself.

 <!-- /DESCRIPTION -->